 360 feedback provides leaders and team members with key data points that take them beyond their own hunches or assumptions about themselves.
 They can gain critical insights by how others validate their strengths, pinpoint their weaknesses, and view them overall in light of company goals.
 It informs, or alerts, recipients to traits and tendencies concealed from their view but ripe for refinement.
 360 feedback helps recipients address what strengths and competencies they offer, how those strengths are perceived by others, and how closely linked one’s strengths are with the goals of the company.

-Align to Desired Behaviors: Before a leader receives a 360-feedback review or has a team member reviewed, it’s important a leader look to empirical research to address what skills, abilities, and competencies are necessary for certain roles to help a company thrive, rather than relying on the leader’s beliefs.3 It’s also important a leader consider which 360 tool is appropriate in light of desired outcomes.
-Doing so will help leaders connect the dots between what development opportunities and strengths a 360-review reveals and what direction of development will help an individual under development efficiently contribute to a company’s success.
+Align to Desired Behaviors: Before a leader receives a 360-feedback review or has a team member reviewed, it’s important a leader look to empirical research to address what skills, abilities, and competencies are necessary for certain roles to help a company thrive rather than relying on the leader’s beliefs.3 It’s also important for a leader to consider which 360 tool is appropriate in light of desired outcomes.
+Doing so will help leaders connect the dots between what development opportunities and strengths a 360 review reveal and what direction of development will help an individual under development efficiently contribute to a company’s success.

-Use as a Developmental Coaching Tool: Problems arise when 360-feedback is used as an evaluative instrument of someone’s performance rather than a development tool in a coaching context.
-When 360-feedback is used to evaluate performance, it becomes tied to decision making that involves possible promotions, raises, etc. When it’s used in this manner, 360 feedback can inappropriately be viewed as a final assessment or “end all.”
+Use as a Developmental Coaching Tool: Problems arise when 360 feedback is used as an evaluative instrument of someone’s performance rather than a development tool in a coaching context.
+When 360 feedback is used to evaluate performance, it becomes tied to decision-making that involves possible promotions, raises, etc. When it’s used in this manner, 360 feedback can inappropriately be viewed as a final assessment or “end all.”
 Instead, leaders need to understand—and help others understand—it’s “a data point on the development journey,” as one PROMARK coach commented.
-Leaders will see the value of 360-feedback when they allow it to delivered by a skilled coach who can help leaders align opportunities to grow in awareness of and bolster their strengths, define steps for moving forward, and clarify what accountability and feedback loops can look like.
+Leaders will see the value of 360 feedback when they allow it to be delivered by a skilled coach who can help leaders align opportunities to grow in awareness of and bolster their strengths, define steps for moving forward, and clarify what accountability and feedback loops can look like.

 Clearly Communicate Expectations: Ensuring the raters and debriefer are coached and trained to offer helpful reviews is the backbone of a successful 360-feedback discussion.
 Effective leaders take the time to explain and clarify the value of 360 feedback as well as best practices for reviewing one another, which provides a leader with multiple ways to encourage an effective process.
 Clarifying expectations provides a leader with an opportunity to recast a wider company vision for a culture of development, helps prepare raters to offer effective feedback that illuminates strengths and highlights opportunities to grow expected competencies, and it helps prepare recipients to digest and reflect on feedback to develop a plan for professional development.